niznik-dev/predicting-zygosity/README.md

 # Formatting Input Files to JSON

+## With capitalization dataset

+The file already exists for you (coming soon)!

 ## With twin dataset

 First, obtain the csv files for this project (named in the format twindat_sim_?k_NN.csv, where ? = thousands of rows and NN is either 24 or 99 (variables)) and place them in a nice folder - I suggest `zyg_raw`.